Please contact Event Coordinator for Registration details as the deadline date is passed

 KEYNOTE SPEAKER

-Wendy Ashley, PsyD, LCSW, MSWKEYNOTE SPEAKER INFORMATION
+Wendy Ashley, PsyD, LCSW, MSW

 Dr. Ashley is the author of multiple publications; speaks at conferences nationwide and internationally; maintains a trauma informed, anti-oppressive private practice and provides antiracist training and consultation for multiple community agencies.
 She specializes in deconstructing intersectional oppression, privilege and racialized trauma to promote healing.
 Her pedagogical acumen centers on conducting and facilitating antiracist, culturally relevant research and practice with marginalized individuals and communities.
 Dr. Ashley’s research interests emphasize the promotion of justice, equity, diversity and inclusion in clinical practice, education and organizational culture.
 She is passionate about social justice advocacy, and infuses an intersectionality lens in her teaching, practice, training and research.